theNewDynamic/hugo-module-tnd-data/README.md

 ### A note on `--cleanDestinationDir`

 It is wise to use `--cleanDestinationDir` when building the prebuild project to ensure deleted entries are not kept in its public directory.
-TBut there is a current bug in Hugo wich ignores this flag if a `static` directory is not present in the project.
+But there is a current bug in Hugo wich ignores this flag if a `static` directory is not present in the project.
 You can solve this by simply adding a `_prebuild/static/.keep` file.

 ## theNewDynamic